Maxwell Garnett

 James Clerk Maxwell Garnett CBE (13 October 1880 – 19 March 1958), commonly known as Maxwell Garnett, was an English educationist, barrister, peace campaigner and physicist.
 He was Secretary of the League of Nations Union.
+The Maxwell Garnett approximation is named after him.

 Early life

 Garnett was born on 13 October 1880 at Cherry Hinton, Cambridge, England, the son of physicist William Garnett, and was named after his father's friend James Clerk Maxwell.
 He was educated at St Paul's School, London, and Trinity College, Cambridge, gaining scholarships at both.

 At Cambridge, Garnett worked in optics, publishing papers on the optical properties of metals and metal glasses in the early years of the new century.
-The Maxwell Garnett approximation is named after him.

 Career

+He came up with Maxwell Garnett approximation for effective mediums in 1904.

 Garnett was an examiner at the Board of Trade from 1904 to 1912, during which time he was called to the bar from the Inner Temple in 1908.
 He was Principal of the Manchester College of Technology from 1912 to 1920, then returned to the capital city as Secretary of the League of Nations Union from 1920 to 1938).

 His daughter Peggy was later convinced that her father's career was "wrecked by his gift for launching daringly radical and eventually successful new ideas two decades too soon."